-Further, in order to relieve parking issues in Main Street and around the school and church, a car park at the south end of such a bypass adjacent to Stretton Lane could provide a convenient access to these important facilities (see Table 1).
+Further, in order to relieve parking issues in Main Street and around the school and church, a car park at the south end of such a bypass adjacent to Stretton Lane could provide a convenient access to these important facilities (see Appendix 4, section 1.1.4, Table 1).

 It could be claimed that in its current form the village layout encourages people to use cars and this is exacerbated by the temptation offered to through traffic to use Main Street as a short cut between the A6 at Oadby and the A47 in Houghton.
 For example a survey over four days and done at different times of day at the end of August and beginning of September 2015 on Stretton Lane (Traffic Movements on Stretton Lane) recorded an average of 231 cars in one hour with about half entering the village and half leaving.
 At school times and in the morning this total can increase to 289.
-These concerns have been considered in the selection of development sites.
-These new homes will, subject to Highway Authority approval, have vehicular access to the A47 without a need to pass through the centre of the village.
-The VDS (Appendix 1) discusses traffic management options on the A47 and on Main Street, especially near the school.
-It also ensures that new development does not make the current situation significantly worse.
-Houghton Parish Council will keep traffic management under review.